 Causes of coccyx pain

 Coccyx pain can be caused by an unstable coccyx which over time causes chronic inflammation.
 A fall or direct trauma to the base of the spine is also a very common cause.
 Repetitive strain or overuse, particularly from cycling or rowing can increase the likelihood of pain from the coccyx bone.

 Muscle spasms or tightness in the pelvic floor muscles, gluteus maximus, piriformis or adductor magnus muscles can cause coccyx pain and this is distinguished because it eases when sitting rather than getting worse.
 Other causes include complications following surgery and childbirth.

 What can the athlete do?

 Avoid sitting down if possible.
 Sitting is likely to aggravate the injury and inhibit healing.
-If you have to sit, use a cushion with a whole or slit cut out to accommodate the coccyx and take the pressure off it.
+If you have to sit, use a cushion with a hole or slit cut out to accommodate the coccyx and take the pressure off it.
 Apply hot or cold therapy to the area.
 Some therapists advise hot, some cold.
 Different approaches may be more successful for some than others.
-For an unstable coccyx the injury will usually heal by itself over a period of weeks or months.
+For an unstable coccyx, the injury will usually heal by itself over a period of weeks or months.
 Visit a doctor or other medical professional who can make an accurate diagnosis and advise on treatment.

 What can the doctor or therapist do?

-Physiotherapy can involve stretching and massage to the muscles around the coccyx including piriformis.
+Physiotherapy can involve stretching and massage to the muscles around the coccyx including the piriformis.
 Strengthening and relaxation exercises for the pelvic floor are often given.
-For pain related to muscle spasm deep tissue massage to release the tension and ease trigger points (localized knots in the muscle) and stretching can help.
+For pain related to muscle spasms, deep tissue massage to release the tension and ease trigger points (localized knots in the muscle) and stretching can help.